AhmedHosniFahmi/Security_notes/Penetration_Testing/AD/Roasting/ASREPRoasting.md

 # With a list of valid users and whithout authenticatation
 $ impacket-GetNPUsers corp.local/  -dc-ip 172.16.5.5 -no-pass -usersfile users.txt -format hashcat -outputfile out.txt
 ```

 ---
+### Mitigation

+- Don't set users with Kerberos pre-authentication disabled.
+Some service accounts may require it (older protocols), but enable pre-authentication for all accounts where possible.
+- Ensure the use of strong encryption algorithms with Kerberos.
+Move away from RC4.
+- Protect and monitor Service Accounts with strong passwords and watch logs for unusual activity from these accounts (access files or resources not commonly utilized).

+Once accounts have been identified with enabled `Do not require Kerberos preauthentication` to mitigate it:

+- Open `Active Directory Users and Computers`
+- Select the user we wish to investigate and then go to the Account tab.
+	- Look in the Account options scroll box for the line `Do not require Kerberos preauthentication`.
+		- If this box is checked, uncheck it.

+---